MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-considerations-v23.md

 ms.author: jswymer
 ms.reviewer: jswymer
 ---
-# Important Information and Considerations When Upgrading to Business Central 2023 Release wave 2
+# Important Information and Considerations When Upgrading to Business Central

-This article provides important information and tips for things to consider when you prepare to upgrade to [!INCLUDE[prod_short](../developer/includes/prod_short.md)] 2023 release wave 2, version 23.
+This article provides important information and tips for things to consider when you prepare to upgrade to [!INCLUDE[prod_short](../developer/includes/prod_short.md)] 2023 release wave 2 (version 23) or 2024 release wave 1 (version 24).
 The information that's relevant for you will depend on which version you're upgrading from, and how much your solution differs from the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] base application.

 ## <a name="online"></a>Migrate from [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)] to [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online